Expand description

 NOTICE: The

-env var has priority over thetracker.toml
+TORRUST_TRACKER_CONFIG_TOMLenv var has priority over thetracker.tomlfile.

-By default, if you don’t specify any tracker.toml
+By default, if you don’t specify any tracker.toml file, the application

-will use ./share/default/config/tracker.development.sqlite3.toml
+will use ./share/default/config/tracker.development.sqlite3.toml.

 IMPORTANT: Every time you change the configuration you need to restart the service.